-"Physiotherapists are ideally situated to something like this as they have an understanding of your functional capacity,” Matt says.
+"Physiotherapists are ideally suited to something like this as they have an understanding of your functional capacity,” Matt says.

 “They will be able to assess your current mobility and function and prescribe an exercise program of gradual difficulty," he adds.

 Exercise is also a great way to socialise.
-Joining a sporting club or social group like bowling, badminton, tennis, walking group means you’ll not only get your daily exercise in, but make friends and have fun while doing it.
+Joining a sporting club or social group, like bowling, badminton, tennis, or walking group, means you’ll not only get your daily exercise in, but you make friends and have fun while doing it.
 Your local council will have information on activities and exercise groups in your community.